iskhakovt/uk-invitation-letter/README.md

 ### Requirements

 * Python 3 with pip
-* LaTeX with OpenType font support, e.g. XeLaTeX
+* LaTeX with OpenType font support, e.g. XeLaTeX, and latexmk

 ### Usage